 The naming of variables from competence measurements and direct measures follows an alternative logic.
-In contrast to other data files, the competence datasets (xTargetCompetencies and xDirectMeasures in Starting Cohort 1) are structured in wide format; that is, all values for a single respondent are represented in one row of the data matrix.
+In contrast to other data files, the competence datasets (xTargetCompetencies and xPlausibleValues, plus xDirectMeasures in Starting Cohort 1) are structured in wide format; that is, all values for a single respondent are represented in one row of the data matrix.
 Thus, the integration of information from several competence domains collected across several survey waves requires specific conventions for variable naming.
 Competence variables are characterized by three name components and supplementing suffixes.
 The first component indicates the competence domain of the measurement (two characters, e.g., vo for vocabulary).
 The second part identifies the target group and the survey wave or class level in which the measurement was first used (two or three characters, e.g., k1 for kindergarten children during the first wave).
 The target group identification does not necessarily indicate the cohort or testing wave of the measurement.
 Please refer to the explanations in the next section for the special features of repeatedly used test items.
 Some competence measurement are not designed for specific age groups, but are implemented unmodified in different cohorts and testing waves.
 In these cases the target group is defined as ci (cohort invariant).
 The third component denotes the item number.
-Table 5 contains a list of all possible specifications of the three parts of a competence variable name.
+Table 5 contains all specifications of a competence variable name.

 The additional suffixes inform about the mode of test execution if more than one survey modus has been applied for a measurement and about the sort of item score and overall competence score.
-There is a distinction between scored items named [varname]c and scored partial credit-items named [varname]s_c.
-The latter is relevant if more than one correct solution is possible (e.g., value 0 = 0 out of two points, value 1 = 1 out of two points, value 2 = 2 out of two points), whereas the former is applied for dichotomous solutions (value 0 = not solved, value 1 = solved).
+There is a distinction between scored items named [varname]\c and scored partial credit-items named [varname] s\c.
+The latter is relevant if more than one correct solution is possible (e. g., value 0 = 0 out of two points, value 1 = 1 out of two points, value 1 = 0 out of two points, value 1 = value 1 = "solved").
 In addition to the item scores, several aggregated scores are provided for competence measurements.
-They are indicated by sc[number] and a few special suffixes for Starting Cohort 1.
-A letter appended to the suffix indicates that more than one aggregated score for a competence measurement is available (e.g., sc3a, sc3b for different sum scores of any test).
+They are indicated by \sc[number] and a few special suffixes for Starting Cohort 1.
+A letter appended to the suffix indicates that more than one aggregated score for a competence measurement is available (e. g., \sc3a, \sc3b for different sum scores of any test).
 Detailed descriptions on how the aggregated competence scores were estimated can be found in the domain-specific documentation reports.
-The last part of Table 5 shows all possible suffixes and their meanings.
+The last part of table 5 shows all possible suffixes and their meanings.